ex2uply/time-domain-analysis/README.md

-# Experiment #2 – Time Domain Analysis Using MATLAB
+# Time Domain Analysis Using MATLAB

 This project implements time domain analysis of **First Order** and **Second Order** systems using MATLAB.